Dewb/CosmicPraise/README.md

 Effect Parameters and OSC
 -------------------------

+The lighting control client can expose an OSC server on port 7000 to control lighting effect parameters and send feedback about the wheel and musical systems.

 In order to use the OSC features, you'll need to install the pyOSC module.
 ```
 pip install pyosc --pre